soalaksks/moe-canberrasec/_special-programmes/Our Curriculum.md

 title: Our Curriculum
 permalink: /discover-canberra/our-curriculum/
 description: ""
+variant: markdown
 ---

+Canberra Secondary offers a rigorous academic programme and comprehensive range of student development programmes that are well-aligned to MOE's Framework for 21st CC skills and values inculcation.
+The school develops students to be grateful, respectful and compassionate, by providing students opportunities to serve the community alongside teachers on a regular basis.
+Furthermore, our Global Canberran Programme\-Overseas Service Learning aims to inculcate the value of compassion through active contribution to the global community.

 |  |  |
 | :--------: | :--------: |
 |   <a href="https://moe-canberrasec-staging.netlify.app/discover-canberra/our-curriculum/english-language-n-literature"><img src="/images/english.png" width="363px" height="261px"></a><br><strong>English Language &amp; Literature</strong>   |   <a href="https://moe-canberrasec-staging.netlify.app/discover-canberra/our-curriculum/mathematics"><img src="/images/mathematics.png" width="363px" height="261px"></a><br><strong>Mathematics</strong>   |